-Sweet Potato Casserole with Pecan Toppingjump to recipe
+Sweet Potato Casserole Recipe with Pecan Topping (Gluten-Free Option)jump to recipe

 This sweet potato casserole with pecan topping is a fun twist on the classic Thanksgiving side dish!
 Mashed sweet potatoes are lightly sweetened with pure maple syrup and orange juice, then topped with a buttery pecan crumble that can easily be made gluten and refined sugar-free.
 Your whole family will rave over this dish this holiday season!